matomo-org/developer-documentation/docs/form-analytics/setup.md

 </div>
 ```

-Alternatively, you can add a form manually using the JavaScript tracker code `_paq.push(['FormAnalytics::trackForm', formNode]);`.
+Alternatively, you can add a form manually using the JavaScript tracker code `_paq.push(['FormAnalytics::trackForm', formNode]);`

 Read more about this in the [Form Analytics API Reference](/guides/form-analytics/reference).

 ## Ignoring forms